Can the fragmented Linux ecosystem compete with MacOS & Windows?

 Endless Distros

-Do we need this many distros all with their own ecosystem and dev teams?
-What if at least some of them pulled together?
-Ubuntu is one of the easiest for beginners but has the stink of big tech about it, with paid upgrades and rumour of adverts coming to it.
-Absolutely the wrong choice if they want to differentiate themselves from Windows and MacOS.
-It also seems to want to get in my way with simple things like not allowing a solid colour on the desktop (Like Mint does..) for some bizarre reason, and not allowing me to directly launch the app I’ve just installed through the app store (Like Mint does..)
+It also seems Ubuntu and Gnome want to get in my way with simple things like not allowing a solid colour on the desktop (Like Mint does..) for some bizarre reason, and not allowing me to directly launch the app I’ve just installed through the app store (Like Mint does..).

 Software install nightmares